Read about our treatment services:

 Who is eligible for treatment?

-We invite inquiries from anyone who would like to consider psychoanalytic treatment.
+We invite inquiries from anyone who would like to consider psychoanalytic treatment as well as individuals desiring psychoanalytic psychotherapy.
 We also welcome referrals from health professionals.
 Parents may apply for services for children under the age of 18.
 Children and adolescents may be eligible for special grants to pay for cab fare and/or caregiver fees to facilitate attending treatment.
 Please contact the office (646-754-4870) for more information.

 Where does treatment occur?

 Psychoanalysis and psychotherapy are conducted in therapists’ private offices in Manhattan, Queens, Brooklyn, Long Island, New Jersey and Westchester (locations subject to availability).
-Please note that we do not see patients in the 1 Park Avenue Institute administrative offices.
+Please note that we do not see patients in our Institute administrative offices at 1 Park Avenue.

 Is treatment in other languages provided?